 You can use the main pane to edit column properties and preview the results of your schema definition.
-For more information, see Editing Column Properties on page 24 and Previewing Data on page 34.
+For more information, see Editing Column Properties and Previewing Data.

 Opening a Schema Definition for Editing

 Opening a schema definition from the data store is not supported in DocumentDB.